 5 Places to Find Killer Content for your Social Media Calendar

-There will be times that we simply run our of content ideas.
+We will all come across a time that we simply run our of content ideas.
 I can think of days I would scroll through everything I had and nothing felt like it fit.
+Sound at all familiar?
 Creative brain shuts down and you find yourself in a content slump.
-Any of this sound familiar?
-Well .. you are going to love today’s post then — killer content ideas to pack your schedule.
+This post will help remedy that slump — killer content ideas to pack your schedule.

 Killer Content Spots for your Social Media Calendar

-A big time-sucker for network marketers comes from finding relevant, interesting pieces of content to fill up their social media calendar.
+A big time-sucker for entrepreneurs comes from finding relevant and interesting pieces of content to fill up their social media calendar.

-Not everything you will find is solid gold, and making your way through the noise to find thought-provoking content is tough.
-Especially, when you are keeping it specific to your audience and ultimately, your niche.
+Not everything you find is solid gold, and making your way through the noise to find thought-provoking content can be tough.
+Especially, when you are ensuring that it’s specific to your audience and ultimately, your niche.

 An ‘easy‘ go-to was always trending topics.
-However, if there topics aren’t at all relevant to you they won’t do any good.
+However, if there topics aren’t at all relevant to you they won’t do you (or your audience) any good.
 The best time to maximize trending topics are;

 - ones you are passionate about